You can import issues into your Jira Cloud site. We recommend using this process to import data from third-party tools.

-Check out Migrating from other issue trackers to find out more about built-in importers and importing data from CSV.
+Check out Migrating from other tools to find out more about importing data from CSV and JSON.

 How to import a backup file

-Note that importing entities.xml and activeobjects.xml will overwrite the database in your JIRA Cloud site.
-Importing the attachments, avatars, or logos files will overwrite any existing attachments, avatars, or logos in your JIRA Cloud site, respectively.
+activeobjects.xml will overwrite the database in your Jira Cloud site.
+Importing the attachments, avatars, or logos files will overwrite any existing attachments, avatars, or logos in your Jira Cloud site, respectively.

-In the Import and Export section, click JIRA Import and follow the steps to upload your backup file.
-This process checks URLs in the specified XML backup, and will let you choose whether or not to update URLs to point to the new JIRA Cloud application.
+The import process checks URLs in the specified XML backup, and will let you choose whether or not to update URLs to point to the new Jira Cloud site.

 After the import

 The import process does not honor the default application access settings and does not give access to any applications to new users.
 You must grant application access to these users for them to be able to log in.